Business Requirements Gathering, Nicole Stevenson, MSS Management Consultant, July 2020

 - Agnostic– Does not pre-suppose a specific vendor or product

 This phase defines the solution scope.
 Ensure you organize and prioritize the features based on importance, effort, and resource considerations.
 Also, verify they address the original business goals.
 Using the right tools to analyze the information such as flowcharts, context-level data flow diagrams, use case diagrams and scenarios, swim lane activity process flows, and process models, can help represent a meaningful, easy-to-understand business requirements document.

 Organize requirements to eliminate duplicates and identify relationships and dependencies.
 Creating specific and clear requirements is the end goal.
 Prioritize requirements using established organizational core values as weighed measures or simply use the MoSCoW (must-haves, should-haves, could-haves, and will not have at this time) prioritization method.
-Finally, verify all information is captured as it was intended with your SMEs.
+Finally, verify all information is captured as it was intended with your subject matter experts.

 Validate the complete business requirements package with the stakeholders.
 This approval process provides a final opportunity for the voice of the customer to confirm and verify the package represents all their prioritized business needs.
 It mobilizes stakeholder commitment and minimizes future change requests.
 In this phase, all requirements are translated into technical requirements.
 For traceability, all requirements should have a requirements traceability matrix that link back to test cases.

 All testing opportunities should be allocated to the proper team and test scenarios.
 Identify who will do the testing and at what stage (Functional, UAT, System Integration, Performance, Penetration).
 Requirements should be verified by domain SMEs to ensure that the analyzed requirements continue to meet their needs.

 Obtain final approval via signature sign-off.
 Use the sign-off process as one last opportunity to manage expectations, obtain commitment from stakeholders, and minimize change requests.
 The complete business requirement package should include:

 - Prioritized requirements